Quilcene, Washington: Geography

 According to the United States Census Bureau, the CDP has a total area of 23.8 sqkm, of which 22.8 sqkm are land and 1.0 sqkm, or 4.25%, are water.

 The Olympic National Forest is west and south of the community.
 The 2804 ft summit of Mount Walker, 2 mi southwest of the CDP, offers views of Mount Jupiter, Buckhorn Mountain, Mount Constance, Mount Baker and the town of Quilcene.

 At the southwest edge of the Quilcene CDP, at the union of the Big Quilcene River and Penny Creek, the Quilcene National Fish Hatchery has been operating since 1911.
-There, the US Fish and Wildlife Service raises coho salmon for on-station release and provides coho salmon eggs and fingerlings for tribal programs.
+There, the United States Fish and Wildlife Service raises coho salmon for on-station release and provides coho salmon eggs and fingerlings for tribal programs.

 Climate

 Quilcene experiences an oceanic climate (Köppen climate classification Cfb) and is almost categorised as part of the Csb climate category, receiving slightly more than 30 mm, the threshold for Cfb inclusion.